 The activity described above does not include-

 - keeping a dog on any premises pursuant to a requirement imposed under, or having effect by virtue of the Animal Health Act 1981

 - breeding only assistance dogs or dogs intended to be used as assistance dogs within the meaning of Section 173 of the Equality Act 2010, or

 - breeding three or more litters of puppies in any 12-month period if the person carrying on the activity provides documentary evidence that none of them have been sold (whether as puppies or as adult dogs).

 Applicant requirements and further information

-Details concerning applicant requirements, conditions, and offences can be found in this guide. (pdf, 24 kb)
+Details concerning applicant requirements, conditions, and offences can be found in the Guidance (pdf 603 kb) as issued by DEFRA.

 How to apply

-Any application made to us for a licence must be made by the individual(s) or body corporate who/which proposes to own and operate the Dog Breeding Establishment.
-The application must:
+Any application made to us for a licence must be made by the individual(s) or body corporate who/which proposes to own and operate the business.
+Application Form (pdf 409 kb)